No bombshells in Netanyahu's presentation on Iran nukes, U.S. officials say

 Other U.S. intelligence officials added that nothing in the documents, which Netanyhu said were smuggled out of Tehran, has changed the American intelligence judgment that Iran is living up to its agreement not to restart a nuclear weapons program, as American intelligence officials told senators Feb.
 13.

-Then-CIA Director Mike Pompeo reconfirmed that assessment when asked about it during his confirmation hearing on April 12.
+Then-CIA Director Mike Pompeo reconfirmed that assessment when asked about it on April 12 during his confirmation hearing for secretary of state.
 "With the information I've been provided, I've seen no evidence that they are not in compliance today," he told the Senate Foreign Relations Committee.

 Outside experts were dismissive of Netanyahu's presentation.